BSPL-KU/bspl-ku.github.io/content/news/2022_11_11_JundongHwang_KHBM_Oral.md

 ---

 Jundong Hwang was invited an oral talk at the KHBM 2022 (Nov.
 18-19; < 10% out of over 60 Abstracts): <br>
-Transfer Learning to Predict General Psychopathology Factor (p-factor) using Scanner-Generalization Neural Networks in Adolescents based on Resting-State Functional Connectivity
+"Transfer Learning to Predict General Psychopathology Factor (p-factor) using Scanner-Generalization Neural Networks in Adolescents based on Resting-State Functional Connectivity"

 Many congratuations and keep up the good work!